 At Gillibrand, we continuously review and evaluate our curriculum to ensure pupils receive the best possible education and achieve the highest standards in all subjects.
-We value e all subjects and ensure each on is given equal importance, with a clear understanding that all children have their talents that can be seen and promoted in a wide range of areas.
+We value all subjects and ensure each one is given equal importance, with a clear understanding that all children have their talents that can be seen and promoted in a wide range of areas.
 Through our inter-related approach, we ensure that skills are transferred across subjects and that children are given opportunities to consolidate their understanding whilst retaining prior knowledge.

-We have ensured we meet and go beyond the requirements of the National Curriculum by personalising the curriculum to reflect our school’s aims and mission statement and taking into account the needs of our pupils.
+We have ensured we meet and go beyond the requirements of the National Curriculum by personalising the curriculum to reflect our school’s vision, values and mission statement and taking into account the needs of our pupils.
 Furthermore, we have ensured our curriculum is tailored to create purposeful links with our local and wider community.

 Throughout the curriculum, our school’s aim is to enable our pupils to make the best possible progress in each subject.
-We use pre-learning activities so that teachers can learn what pupils already know, understand and can do.
-Teachers use this information to plan learning that meets the needs of the pupils.
+We use pre-learning activities so that teachers can see what pupils already know, understand and can do.
+Teachers use this information to plan learning that meets the needs of all the pupils.
 They engage pupils in post- learning activities to assess how well the pupils have learned, how much they have retained in their memory, and therefore, what needs to form the next steps in their learning.

 The following pages outline how we implement our creative curriculum.
 Simply, click on the sub-menu, on the left-hand side to view each subject.